Violation of the method of images in non-Markovian processes and its connection to stochastic thermodynamics: Abstract

 \section{Abstract}

 We discuss a failure of the wide-spread method of images solution to describe the time evolution of probability distribution in diffusive processes with memory.
-For a path that touches a target during stochastic evolution, we define its conjugate twin of reflected path, and show that their path probability ratio obeys a relation analogous to the fluctuation theorem.
-With a key quantity properly identified as the heat, the resultant thermodynamic interpretation of the processes provides a quantitative basis as well as an intuitive physical picture on how and why the method of images breaks down for non-Markovian processes.
+For a path that touches a target during stochastic evolution, we define its conjugate twin of reflected path and show that their path probability ratio obeys a relation analogous to the fluctuation theorem.
+For systems reducible to the generalized Langevin equation with the fluctuation-dissipation relation, we suggest thermodynamic interpretation of the processes, which provides a quantitative basis as well as an intuitive physical picture on how and why the method of images breaks down for non-Markovian processes.

 \degC{\kern-.2em\r{}\kern-.3em C}

 { \raisebox{0.5ex}{$>$} \raisebox{-.7ex}{$\sim$} } { \raisebox{0.5ex}{$<$} \raisebox{-.7ex}{$\sim$} }